-Environmental interactions describe the relationship between salmon farms and the local environment they inhabit.
-The infographic shown below some of the key relationships we have been working on.
+Environmental interactions describes the relationship between salmon farms and the local environments they inhabit.

 Growing fish in cages where they are in direct contact with the external waterbody has the potential for a number of environmental and ecological interactions.
 Dissolved and particulate waste products will be lost to the environment and can be a source of nutrients to local flora and fauna.

 ( Click on image to enlarge. )